-Shahram Jalaliniya IT University of Copenhagen Rued Langgaards Vej 7 DK-2300 Copenhagen S jsha@itu.dk
+IT University of Copenhagen, Copenhagen, Denmark {jsha,tped}@itu.dk

-In this paper, we report on investigating utility of a wearable personal assistant (WPA) for orthopedic surgeons.
-The prototype of the WPA is developed on the Google Glass platform to support surgeons in three different scenarios: 1) touch-less interaction with medical images in surgery room, 2) tele-presence during surgeries, and 3) mobile access to the Electronic Patient Records (EPR) during ward rounds.
-We evaluated the system in a simulation facility of a Danish hospital with real orthopedic surgeons.
-The results of our study showed that while the WPA can be a viable solution for touch-less interaction with medical images and remote collaborations during surgeries, using the WPA in the ward round scenario had a negative effect on social interaction between surgeons and patients.
+Abstract.
+In this paper, we report on the utility of a wearable personal assistant (WPA) for orthopedic surgeons in hospitals.
+A prototype of the WPA was developed on the Google Glass platform for supporting surgeons in three different scenarios: (1) touch-less interaction with medical images in surgery room, (2) tele-presence colleague consultation during surgeries, and (3) mobile access to the Electronic Patient Records (EPR) during ward rounds.
+We evaluated the system in a simulation facility of a hospital with two real orthopedic surgeons.
+The results of our study showed that while the WPA can be a viable solution for touch-less interaction with medical images and remote collaborations during surgeries, using the WPA in the ward rounds can have a negative impact on social interaction between surgeons and patients.